woylie/flop/README.md

 The `for` option sets the Ecto schema for which you derived `Flop.Schema`.
-If you didn't derive Flop.Schema as described above and don't care to do so, you can omit this option.
+If you didn't derive Flop.Schema as described above and don't care to do so, you can omit this option (not recommended, unless you only deal with internally generated, safe parameters).

 On success, `Flop.validate_and_run/3` returns an `:ok` tuple, with the second element being a tuple with the data and the meta data.